 Goa's economic growth is driven by the strong performance of its industrial sectors such as fishing, agriculture, tourism, and pharmaceuticals.

-According to the Department for Promotion of Industry and Internal Trade (DPIIT), between October 2019-March 2023, FDI inflow in Goa stood at US$ 130.11 million.
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), Foreign Direct Investment (FDI) inflow in the state stood at US$ 135.22 million between October 2019-June 2023.